 DIRECTED STUDY IN SPECIAL COLLECTIONS AND RARE BOOKS

-This course will provide graduate students the opportunity to further their research interests by working closely with unique, primary source material in SFU Special Collections and Rare Books.
+This course will give graduate students the opportunity to further their research interests by working closely with unique, primary source material in SFU Special Collections and Rare Books.
 Through the assigned tasks, the student will make the material accessible via archival and metadata description, physical preservation, digitization, curation, and exhibition.

 Types of skills to be learned

-- Archival practices for cataloguing/describing fonds/collections
+- Archival practices for cataloguing / describing fonds / collections

 - Creation and entry of metadata

-- Digitization practices and policies including copyright policies
+- Digitization practices and policies, including copyright policies

 - Online and physical exhibit curation skills